Rivercraft911/StanfordCoursePlanner/README.md

 - **Tailwind CSS**: Styling is handled through Tailwind CSS via CDN
 - **Lodash**: Used for data manipulation functions
 - **Local Storage**: Your course data is automatically saved to your browser's local storage
-- **No Backend**: Everything runs in your browser, with no server required

 ## Development

 To modify the application: